ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 ## Embedded Project Codenames

 Embedded circuit design projects are codenamed after specific locations such as cities, towns and villages.
 The design idea is what receives the codename, unlike the workstation codenames that are linked to a single unique motherboard.

+To elaborate: specific hardware units used in embedded hardware projects may receive a codename specific to it.
+For example, the LattePanda Mu received for the MediaCow Touch 2 "Paris" project was given the codename "Cyclobutane".

 For a hardware project to receive a codename, the circuit design must have at least one microcontroller, microprocessor, System on Module or SoC on the PCB.